What is Red Canary?

 - How long it takes to detect and confirm a threat (Red Canary does this for you).

-- How long it takes you to receive the detection and decide how you want to respond.
+- How long it takes you to receive the threat and decide how you want to respond.

 - How long it takes you to respond.

-After a few days or weeks, most teams establish their decision making and response processes (steps 2 and 3) in playbooks that are triggered automatically.
+After a few days or weeks, most teams establish their decision-making and response processes (steps 2 and 3) in configurable playbooks that are triggered automatically.
 Approval steps require manual intervention so you can check and approve each action before it is performed.

 Reporting on your performance